PunchThrough/bean-docs/src/getting-started/os-x.md

 TODO image

-### Ignore your neighbor's Beans
+### Ignore Your Neighbor's Beans

 Your Bean Loader window may be overwhelmed with nearby Beans.
-In that case, right click on uninteresting Beans and select "Ignore".
-Ignored Beans will always be displayed in a light grey color at the bottom of your list.
+If you want to keep some Beans out of the way, you can right click on uninteresting Beans and select **Ignore**.

+Ignored Beans will always be displayed in a light grey color at the bottom of your list:
-## Open the "BeanBlink" example sketch

-In your Arduino application, select **Tools -> Board -> "LightBlue Bean"**.

-Go to **File -> Examples -> LightBlue-Bean -> "Bean Blink"**.

-Select the "Upload" button.

-In your Bean Loader you should see the sketch name "Bean Blink" in the bottom left corner.

-// TODO put a picture showing the sketch name in bottom left
+TODO image

+### Open An Example Sketch

+Open Arduino IDE.
+Select **Tools &rarr; Board &rarr; LightBlue Bean** (or **LightBlue Bean+**).
+This tells Arduino IDE to use the Bean libraries when compiling your Arduino sketch.

+TODO image

+Once you've selected your board, open the example sketch by selecting **File &rarr; Examples &rarr; LightBlue-Bean &rarr; Bean Blink**.

+TODO image

 ## Programming Your Bean

+Now that you have a sketch open, it's time to compiile and upload it to your Bean!

+### Send to Bean Loader

+Click **Upload** to compile the example sketch and send it to Bean Loader.

+TODO image

+You should see the sketch name "Bean Blink" appear in the bottom left corner of Bean Loader:

+TODO put a picture showing the sketch name in bottom left

 ### Upload to Bean

 Connect to your Bean.
 Right click and select "Program Sketch".

-Once the sketch upload is complete, you should see flashy colors on the Bean.
+Once the sketch upload is complete, you should see your Bean running the Bean Blink sketch.
+Watch for the blinkenlights!

 ### Communicate with the Bean over serial

-Go back to the Example sketch folder and this time select "Get Temperature".
-Program the Bean.

-The Bean talks over Bluetooth LE which is a little different from traditional serial.
-To bridge the two, we use something called "Virtual Serial".
+The Bean talks over Bluetooth LE which is a little different from the serial port you use with an Arduino Uno.
+To make the Bean work with Arduino IDE's Serial Monitor, we built **Virtual Serial**.
+This feature takes incoming data from Bean sent over Bluetooth and pipes it to a serial port on your computer.
+It also takes any data you write to that port and sends it to Bean via Bluetooth.

+You need a sketch that sends data to serial to see the Virtual Serial port work.
+Open the **Temperature** sketch in the LightBlue Bean example sketches.
+Compile the sketch, connect to your Bean, and upload it.

 Right click your connected Bean and select "Use for Virtual Serial".
-You're Bean's Bluetooth LE serial messages will now be piped to and from **/dev/cu.LightBlue-Bean**
+Serial messages from your Bean will now be piped to and from `/dev/cu.LightBlue-Bean`.

-In the Arduino application, select **Tools -> Port -> /dev/cu.LightBlue-Bean**
+In Arduino IDE, select the Virtual Serial port: **Tools -> Port -> /dev/cu.LightBlue-Bean**.

+TODO image

-Now open Arduino's Serial Monitor (The magnifier button in the top right).
+Now open Arduino's Serial Monitor:

+TODO image

-You should now see a live log of your Bean's ambient temperature.
-Enjoy this newfound knowledge.
+You should see a live log of your Bean's ambient temperature in the Serial Monitor.

 ## Conclusion

-In this guide, you configured your Bean and software, programmed your Bean with example sketches, and read data from your Bean with virtual serial.
-You should be ready to start exploring the LightBlue-Bean example folder and try out the Bean's many features!
+In this guide, you configured your Bean and Bean Loader, programmed your Bean with example sketches, and read data from your Bean with Virtual Serial.
+You should be ready to start exploring the LightBlue Bean example sketches and try out the Bean's many features!